bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/BareosConsole.rst

 The following commands are currently implemented:

 add
-   :index:`[TAG=Console->Command->add|textbf] <triple: Console; Command; add|textbf>` This command is used to add Volumes to an existing Pool.
+   :index:`[TAG=Console->Command->add|textbf] <single: Console; Command; add|textbf>` This command is used to add Volumes to an existing Pool.
 That is, it creates the Volume name in the catalog and inserts into the Pool in the catalog, but does not attempt to access the physical Volume.
 Once added, Bareos expects that Volume to exist and to be labeled.
 This command is not normally used since Bareos will automatically do the equivalent when Volumes are labeled.
 However, there may be times when you have removed a Volume from the catalog and want to later add it back.

    The full form of this command is: